liferay-search/liferay-geolocation-bulk-import/README.md

 Note: the Liferay Workspace should be configured in an empty directory - *not* under portal-master.

 Move this project under `modules` in your Liferay Workspace (the one you configured above)

-Build this project:

-`gw deploy`

-Deploy the resulting bundle (see `osgi/modules`) into a Liferay Portal
+Run [`deploy.sh`](https://github.com/arboliveira/liferay-geolocation-bulk-import/blob/master/deploy.sh) (requires env vars) to build and deploy the bundle into Liferay Portal

 Start Liferay Portal

+# Portlet

+_Search Development_ > _Geolocation Bulk Load_

+# Gogo command

 [Open the gogo shell](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/using-the-felix-gogo-shell)